 - Build a support system to get a sense of belonging with the people who matter

-- Increase your self-confidence and self-esteem
+- Increase your self-confidence, know your worth, and build self-esteem

 If you usually give a lot of importance to other people’s opinions, you must know how exhausting and miserable that can make you.
 So, now that you are aware of the likely reasons why you worry about what others think of you so much, you can try to stop doing that.
 You also have to accept that you can’t control what other people think; worrying about their opinions will only waste your time.